 by Meredith Bell

-When you want to change your behavior, it’s like trying to build a superhighway out of a dirt road.
+When you want break a bad habit, it’s like trying to build a superhighway out of a dirt road.
 You can do it.
 Just know that breaking bad habits is a construction project in your brain that takes time.

 If you’ve ever tried to change a bad habit, you know how hard that can be.
 But you may not know why.